ckirkendall/enfocus/README.md

 (browser-repl)
 ```

-Open your browser to: http://localhost:3000/ and the evaluate CLJS
+Open your browser to: [http://localhost:3000/][10] and then evaluate
-expression in the bREPL.
+CLJS expression in the bREPL.

 ```clj
 (js/alert "Hello, Enfocus!")